MonoGame/docs.monogame.github.io/articles/tutorials/04_working_with_textures/index.md

 Let's go over both methods of loading a texture, and then we can discuss the pros and cons of each one.
 First, we need an image to load.
 Perform the following:

-1. Locate the *Content* directory inside your game project directory
+1. Find the *Content* directory inside your game project directory
 2. Create a new folder inside the *Content* directory called *images*.
 3. Right-click the following image of the MonoGame logo and save it in the *Content/images* directory you just created with the filename *logo.png*